essential-contributions/pint/specs/state_transition_function.md

 ![Flow of Intents](./assets/intent_flow.png "Flow of Intents")

 Solvers will now compete by providing the best "expansion" of `eth_transition`.
-Solvers who are able to include more trusted contracts in their solution space will likely achieve higher satisfaction scores, hence receiving higher rewards.
+Solvers who are able to include more contracts in their solution space will likely achieve higher satisfaction scores, hence receiving higher rewards.

+Expanding the search space is largely a question of domain knowledge.
+For example, in the case of swaps, a solver should be aware of as many swap venues and pairs as possible.
+They should also run an order matching algorithm to match swaps where possible, as this will bypass a lot of expensive state access and contract calls.
+This also means that solvers will also compete on compute power, since a larger search space is more expensive to explore.

 This flow of intents above can be combined with intent batching that was explained in the [introduction](introduction.md) to make the process more efficient and to explore user matching opportunities.